Azure/Enterprise-Scale/docs/reference/adventureworks/README.md

 To learn how to create new subscriptions using Azure portal, please visit this [link](https://azure.microsoft.com/blog/create-enterprise-subscription-experience-in-azure-portal-public-preview/).

+## How to deploy this reference implementation

+Enterprise-Scale landing zones offers a single experience to deploy the different reference implementations.
+To deploy  Enterprise-Scale with hub and spoke architecture, click on the Deploy to Azure button at the top of this page and ensure you select the following options:

+- In the **Enterprise-Scale core setup** blade, select the option for **Dedicated (recommended)** subscriptions for platform resources.
+- In the **Network topology and connectivity** blade, select either **Hub and spoke with Azure Firewall** or **Hub and spoke with your own third-party NVA**  network topology options.

+The rest of the options across the different blades will depend on your environment and desired deployment settings.
+For detailed instructions for each of the deployment steps, refer to the [Enterprise-Scale Landing Zones user guide](https://github.com/Azure/Enterprise-Scale/wiki).

 ## What will be deployed?

 By default, all recommendations are enabled and you must explicitly disable them if you don't want it to be deployed and configured.